dienthaipham103/Enhanced_Appscanner/README.md

 ```
 python voting.py
 ```
 This step is to get the final prediction result by voting scheme.
-The final result of voting scheme will be save in predictions folder as model_17.
+The final result of voting scheme will be save in *predictions* folder as *model_17*.

 Finally, we run:
 ```